collab-project/videojs-record/README.md

 Optional dependencies when using [other audio libraries](#other-audio-libraries):

-- [libvorbis.js](https://github.com/Garciat/libvorbis.js) - Converts PCM audio data to compressed Ogg Vorbis audio, resulting a smaller audio files with similar quality.
+- [libvorbis.js](#libvorbisjs) - Converts PCM audio data to compressed Ogg Vorbis audio, resulting a smaller audio files with similar quality.
+- [lamejs](#lamejs) - Converts PCM audio data to compressed MP3 audio, resulting a smaller audio files with similar quality.
-- [recorder.js](https://github.com/mattdiamond/Recorderjs) - A plugin for recording/exporting the output of Web Audio API nodes.
+- [recorder.js](#recorderjs) - A plugin for recording/exporting the output of Web Audio API nodes.

 Usage
 -----